Ezequielaugusto/Challenge-Responsive-Playstation-Website/README.md

 # Challenge-Responsive-Playstation-Website

 That was a coding challenge for study purpuse.
-I watched a video on youtube and doing togethe while I was learning with the video.
+I watched a video on youtube and doing together while I was learning with the video.

 Technologies used:
 -HTML5